 Subsequent Purchaser: Oppose legislation which would create a right of action to assert claims for environmental damages that were caused or sustained prior to acquisition by a purchaser of the property.

 Substance Exposure Liability: Support appropriate legislation that ensures that liability based on exposure to allegedly injurious or hazardous substances including, but not limited to, asbestos, mold and silica, is supported by reliable scientific evidence, and that monetary awards for exposure compensate only to the extent of injuries actually sustained.
 Support appropriate legislation that would establish medical criteria that separate the sick from those who are not and compensate only those who are sick.
-This legislation would guarantee those who are healthy their day in court if, and when, they become ill.
+This legislation would guarantee those who are healthy have their day in court if, and when, they become ill.
 Support legislation to require a plaintiff to provide information substantiating the claim against a specific defendant at the time of pleading.

 Venue: Support legislation that sets forth appropriate venue rules in lawsuits, including class action, multi-party, and toxic tort cases.